tylerjmcbride/Direct/README.md

 # Direct
-Direct is a library that provides a simplified interface to wrap around the Wi-Fi Peer-to-Peer API.
+Direct is a library that provides a simplified interface to wrap around the Wi-Fi Peer-to-Peer API for building applications with a client-server architecture.
 In essence, this interface acts as a facade around the Wi-Fi Peer-to-Peer API by hiding its implementation details.
-This library focuses on [service discovery](https://developer.android.com/training/connect-devices-wirelessly/nsd-wifi-direct.html).
+This library uses [service discovery](https://developer.android.com/training/connect-devices-wirelessly/nsd-wifi-direct.html) exclusively.
 ## Table of Contents
 - [Initial Setup](#initial-setup)
 - [Instantiation](#instantiation)